Jeff-Russ/ror-guides/rails-database.md

 __Named Scoped can be chained when they are called__ and can also have chainging within them, making for some really compacted sytax that would otherwise be a quite verbose set of queries.
 ________________________________________________________________________________
-## Rails Console Query Output Formatting
+## Extra: Query Output Formatting in Console

 If you have done queries directly in SQL you'll know that the format of the output is much better than we see with ActiveRecord in the rails console.
 Although not necessary, it might be nicer and easier to read if we can get a more formatted output from the rails console.
 One, non invasive, option is to ask for YAML output with a `y`: